-The Company's ability to continue as a going concern is dependent upon its ability to obtain additional funding from loans or equity financings provided by the Company's existing shareholders and/or new shareholders or through other arrangements.
+The Company's ability to continue as a going concern is dependent upon its ability to obtain additional funding through equity financing provided by the Company's existing shareholders and/or new shareholders or through other arrangements.
 There is no assurance that the Company will be successful in this regard.